woolfel/murmurio/README.md

 * support sync and async calls
 * handle timeouts and retries
 * handle exceptions and errors in a reasonable manner
-* handle versioning as OpenAI evolves Whisper
+* handle versioning as OpenAI evolves the API
 * handle upload of audio files gracefully
 * secure the access token
 * provide good user friendly documentation and examples